Economy: Urban Free Zone (Port + Audi Forest), AI capital

 - Hub.Brussels: continued international economic missions

-- Innoviris: integrated process with Finance.Brussels
+- Innoviris: integrated process with finance&invest.brussels

 - GovTech hub (Schuman, Mediapark, Kanal)